1984–85 in English football: Diary of the season

-2 April 1985: Watford rout West Ham 5–0 in an important game at the foot of the First Division.
-In Division Two, Gordon Owen scores a hat-trick as Barnsley beat Oxford 3–0.
+2 April 1985: Watford rout West Ham United 5–0 in an important game at the foot of the First Division.
+In the Second Division, Gordon Owen scores a hat-trick as Barnsley beat Oxford United 3–0.

-3 April 1985: In a match touted as the "title decider", Everton beat Tottenham 2–1 at White Hart Lane.
+3 April 1985: In a match touted as the "title decider," Everton beat Tottenham Hotspur 2–1 at White Hart Lane.
 Andy Gray and Trevor Steven score in each half to put Everton in control before Graham Roberts pulls a goal back.
 Neville Southall denies the home side a point with a breathtaking late save from Mark Falco.
-The win takes Everton four points clear with two matches in hand on Manchester United who leapfrog Spurs into second after a 2–1 win over Leicester.
+The win takes Everton four points clear with two matches in hand on Manchester United who leapfrog Spurs into second after a 2–1 win over Leicester City.
 Ian Rush scores after 52 seconds to set Liverpool on course for a 3–0 win at Sunderland.

-6 April 1985: Everton beat Sunderland 4–1 to maintain their lead on the chasing pack.
-Manchester United hammer Stoke 5–0 but Tottenham are held to a 1–1 draw at West Ham.
+6 April 1985: Everton come from behind to beat Sunderland 4–1 and maintain their lead on the chasing pack.
+Manchester United hammer Stoke City 5–0 but Tottenham Hotspur are held to a 1–1 draw at West Ham United.
+Oxford United go top of Division Two on goal difference thanks to a 2–0 win at Cardiff City in which leading scorer John Aldridge bags his 27th goal of the season.

-8 April 1985: Sunderland drop into the relegation zone following their goalless draw with Newcastle and away victories for Ipswich and Luton.
-West Ham are drawn further into the mire after a 4–2 defeat at QPR.
-In Division Two, Portsmouth move up to second by winning 3–1 at Fulham as Manchester City are beaten at home by Leeds.
+8 April 1985: Sunderland drop into the relegation zone following their goalless draw with Newcastle United and away victories for Ipswich Town and Luton Town.
+West Ham United are drawn further into the mire after a 4–2 defeat at Queens Park Rangers.
+In the Second Division, Portsmouth move up to second by winning 3–1 at Fulham as Manchester City are beaten at home by Leeds United.

 9 April 1985: Manchester United suffer a major setback in their pursuit of leaders Everton as they slip to a 1–0 defeat at Sheffield Wednesday.

 10 April 1985: Liverpool virtually book their place in next month's European Cup final with a 4–0 win over Panathinaikos.
 In the Cup Winners' Cup, Everton come away from the first leg of their semi-final against Bayern Munich with an encouraging goalless draw.

-13 April 1985: FA Cup holders Everton reach the final by beating Luton 2–1 at Villa Park.
+13 April 1985: FA Cup holders Everton reach the final by beating Luton Town 2–1 at Villa Park.
 An 85th minute Kevin Sheedy free kick cancels out Ricky Hill's first half strike and Derek Mountfield scores the winner near the end of extra time.
 In the other semi-final at Goodison Park, Liverpool twice come from behind to take Manchester United to a replay.
-The situation at the foot of Division One tightens further with Sunderland's 1–0 win at Coventry the most notable result.
-In Division Two, a David Geddis hat-trick helps Birmingham to a 3–1 win at Fratton Park which takes the Blues above Pompey into second.
+The situation at the foot of the First Division tightens further with Sunderland's 1–0 win at Coventry City the most notable result.
+In Division Two, a David Geddis hat-trick helps Birmingham City to a 3–1 win at Fratton Park which lifts the Blues above Pompey into second.